f-aa/Fpl-Email-Bot/README.md

 ```
 Beep boop!
 I am a robot.
 This is your weekly FPL update.

-The winner for gameweek #7 was Gnarly Norwegians with 82 points!
-Rounding up the top 3 for the week was Kick it in the net!!
-(72 pts) and The B Team (63 pts).
+The winner for gameweek #21 was Kotterpool with 71 points!
+Rounding up the top 3 for the week was windsor wildlings (70 pts) and The B Team (68 pts).

-The worst ranking teams this week were The Goon Squad (44 pts), Kotterpool (43 pts), Relegation FC (39 pts), and Big Red Dog (32 pts).
+The worst ranking teams this week were gEaR (51 pts), Hillhurst Hotspur (51 pts), JLG (44 pts), and Team Belgrave (34 pts).
 You should probably be embarrassed.

-When it came to captaincy choice Kick it in the net!! did the best this week with 26 point from Harry Kane.
-On the other end of the spectrum were The Goon Squad who had picked Sadio Mané for a total of 2 points.
+When it came to captaincy choice Kotterpool did the best this week with 20 point from Mohamed Salah.
+On the other end of the spectrum were Chupacabra, Gnarly Norwegians, Hillhurst Hotspur, Slaughterhouse 11, FC AeroZeppelin, Beeston FC, JLG, and Mount Pukki who had picked Raúl Jiménez, Kevin De Bruyne, and Harry Kane for a total of 4 points.
 You receive the armband of shame for this week.

+This week The B Team did the best with automatic substitutions receiving 11 points from Maddison coming off the bench in liue of Vardy.
+JLG was not as fortunate getting a paltry 0 points from Ramsdale and Rico who covered for Adrián and Vardy.
+Hillhurst Hotspur will be kicking themselves after having left 14 points on the bench which was the highest in the league.

-Gnarly Norwegians with 482 total points is the new league leader, supplanting last weeks leader Goes to 11.
-At the other end Big Red Dog is the new sap in last place with a miserable 295 points total.
+Chupacabra stay at the top of the table with 1332 points, although Gnarly Norwegians is creeping closer 92 points behind.
+At the other end Team Belgrave continues to languish in last place with a paltry 825 points.

-As for shakers and movers Man City Minions climbed 4 spots this week.
-In the not so great department we have Relegation FC dropping 3 spots.
+As for shakers and movers Gnarly Norwegians climbed 2 spots this week.
+In the not so great department we have JLG dropping 2 spots.

 Notable news:

-- 10 teams managed to reach or beat the overall average of 51 points for the week.
+- 16 teams managed to reach or beat the overall average of 48 points for the week.
-- FC Grunge left an extraordinary 23 points on the bench which was the highest in the league.
-- Gear (-4 pts) and Slaughterhouse 11 (-4 pts) both took transfer hits.
+- Beeston FC (-4 pts) and JLG (-4 pts) both took transfer hits.
-- Gnarly Norwegians (wildcard) was the only team to use a chip this week.
+- The Gooners (wildcard) was the only team to use a chip this week.

 Your friendly FPL bot will return next gameweek with another update.